jmoua2001/Active-Directory-/README.md

 Active Directory lab

 ## Overview
-This project demonstrated the deployment and confugration of a Windows Active Directory Environment
+This project demonstrated the deployment and configuration of a Windows Active Directory Environment

 ## Technologies Used
 - Windows Server 2022